What is a complaint?

 Frivolous, vexatious or mischievous complaints

 Make sure you seek advice about making a complaint.
-The onus is you to present sufficient evidence to warrant investigation under the procedure.
+The onus is on you to present sufficient evidence to warrant investigation under the procedure.

 Unsubstantiated allegations / defamatory comments